Updated: May 18, 2026

 - 24/7 customer service with live phone support

-- Fast ACH transfers (1–3 business days)
+- Fast ACH transfers (1–2 business days to linked checking)

 American Express High Yield Savings: Stability and Simplicity